changgang/steps/README.md

 You are encouraged to join us for further development.

 ## Major versions
+- v1.5.4.
+Update to improve performance.
+Released on Oct.
+20, 2021.
 - v1.5.2.
 Add new APIs to get generator related model internal variables.
 Start to add linearization codes.
 Released on March.
 24, 2021.
 - v1.5.1.
 Add new option export_full to functions of save_network_Y_matrix and APIs. stepspy is also updated.
 Start to add sequential parameters to STEPS.
 Released on Feb.
 2, 2021.
 - v1.5.0.
 Add new function to get basic and user meter value in STEPS kernel and stepspy.
 Add additional parameter vbase to bus_name2number in case multi buses have the same bus name.
 Released on Dec.
 22, 2020.